skrattaren/apf.rst/apf.rst

 - [p.
 116/88] "He raised his hands."

-  The Librarian powering up the organ resonates with the scene in which Marty McFly turns on Doc Brown's guitar amplifier in "`Back to the Future`_".
+  The Librarian powering up the organ resonates with the scene in which Marty McFly turns on Doc Brown's guitar amplifier in **Back to the Future**.

 - [p.
 117/89] "[...] except the legendary harp of Owen Mwnyy [...]"